 Simulations

-Simulations were conducted by creating a script containing a series of R functions designed to test the frequency of a given result under a variety of different scenarios by changing the value of one parameter at a time from the base scenario.
-Details of the implementation of this script are given in S2.
-The complete script which simulates the data, applies the regime shift detector, and compiles the results is available at: https://github.com/cbahlai/monarch_regime/blob/master/simulations.R

-Specifically, the impact of different sizes of regime shift was tested by creating scenarios where the % change in r and K were individually modified at 10% intervals from 0 to 90%, the impact of length of time series was examined by extending the length of the time series by 2 year intervals from 25 to 33, and the impact of sampling error was tested at 1, 5, 10%, and every 10% interval thereafter to 90%.
+We conducted a series of simulations to test the accuracy(?) for the regime shift detector under a variety of scenarios.
+Specifically, we evaluated the impact of different size regime shifts by creating scenarios where the % change in r and K were individually modified at 10% intervals from 0 to 90%, the impact of length of time series was examined by extending the length of the time series by 2 year intervals from 25 to 33, and the impact of sampling error was tested at 1, 5, 10%, and every 10% interval thereafter to 90%.
 Each of these scenarios was run on simulated data with 0, 1, 2 and 3 break point combinations, and each scenario by break point combination was iterated 500 times with newly simulated data.

 Case studies